Ouranosinc/ESPO-G/README.md

  - rechunk: Rechunk the regridded dataset to prepare for the bias adjustment (needed on large datasets).
  - train: Train the bias adjustment algorithm.
  - adjust: Adjust the simulation dataset with the trained bias adjustment algorithm.
+ - swap_temp: Swap tasmax and tasmin when tasmin>tasmax.
- - clean_up: Join each individually adjusted variable back in one scenario dataset and clean up other details.
+ - concat_clean_up: Join each individually adjusted variable and sugregion back in one dataset, separate members of the pool and clean up other details.
  - concat: Concatenate adjusted simulation of the three regions into the complete NAM domain.
- - diag: Compute diagnostics (defined in configuration/properties.yml) on smaller regions to assess the performance.
+ - diag and diag_ref: Compute diagnostics (defined in configuration/properties.yml) on smaller regions to assess the performance.
+ - health_checks: Validation of the data.